 - High blood pressure

-Although gum disease is not curable, it is controllable with proper treatment.
+Although gum disease is not curable, it is controllable with the proper treatment.
 At South Shore Dental Care, Drs.
 Stutman and their staff provide scaling and root planing.
 Scaling completely removes the plaque and tartar that led to your gum disease in the first place.
-Then, planing smoothes the root surfaces of your teeth, so both plaque and tartar are less likely to reattach.
+Then, root planing smoothes the root surfaces of your teeth so that both plaque and tartar are less likely to reattach in the future.

-If you are seeing any of the signs of gum disease mentioned above, then don’t wait for your symptoms to worsen.
+If you are seeing any of the signs of gum disease we mentioned above, don’t wait for your symptoms to worsen.
 Contact our office to schedule your appointment today!